byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 - Label the ‘Start Date’ on the container.
 - The best Eco-Enzyme ferments are 3 months and longer, fermentation starts once the last organic ingredients are added into the container.

-**Micro fiber works great for catching this white 'kahm yeast' that naturally forms on the surface.**
+**Micro fiber works great for filtering the white 'kahm yeast' that naturally forms on the surface.**

 ![enzyme filter with micro fiber](./enzymeImages/enzymeFineProcess08.jpg)